MustardChef/WSABuilds/Fixes/Fix Error 0x80073CF6.md

 </br>

 ---
-## Solution 1: Previous installation is blocking installation
+## Prequisite Steps:

 **1. Ensure the partition/drive you are installing from is NTFS**

 **2. Redownload WSA Build .zip (sometime the files can be corrupted during download and extraction)**

-**3. Delete all folders containing "WindowsSubsystemForAndroid" in the following directories/paths:**
+**3. If you have installed WSA prior, make sure that it has been uninstalled and delete all folders containing "WindowsSubsystemForAndroid" from the following directories/paths and the subdirectories within:**

 <br>